-Please note, to contact me, please leave a comment at the bottom of any post.
-Your message will reach me.
+Please note, to contact me, please leave a comment below, your message will reach me.

-If you wish to sign-up to follow me by email, submit your email, top right of your screen.
+If you wish to follow me by email, submit your email at the top of your screen.

 Questions about Viking Funeral:

 I was working with Dave to help him tell his autobiography, for I don’t know, years.
 We talked about what to leave out, what to address.
 We argued about who was going to write it.
 It was a big task, overwhelming for certain but I insisted he write his story.

 Then he died…unexpectedly.